 As part of a bigger PR process, the press release definitely has a great future.
 The press release format has evolved into the standard format for vendors wanting to communicate news to different stakeholders.
-The press release format is suitable for all social media channels as well as communications with investors, customers, partners, prospects, employees and analysts.
+The press release format is suitable for all social media channels and communications with investors, customers, partners, prospects, employees and analysts.

 Today, press releases are arguably read by a wider audience than ever.
 Sales reps use them to engage with customers.
-Partners help cement their relationships, but should not give in to the temptation of the dreaded joint press release/analyst briefing.
+Partners help cement their relationships but should not give in to the temptation of the dreaded joint press release/analyst briefing.
 News often reaches employees via press release faster than internal channels.
-Investors pick them up from the wires and industry analysts receive them via Google alerts if they’ve not already been shared by AR teams.
+Investors pick them up from the wires and industry analysts receive them via Google alerts if AR teams have not already shared them.

 Therefore, although the press release as a mechanism for communicating news to the media might be starting to show signs of its age, reports of its death are exaggerated.

 * Unless you’re a megacorp, or it’s big news like a merger or acquisition.